 What this means is that there is no particular need to start at the top or bottom if that is too much for your nerves.
 Just take it from wherever you are ready to start.

-- Start with your own area
+- 5. Start with your own areas first

 Tackle ‘your own areas’ first rather than your partners or your children’s.
 Otherwise it’s too easy to find an excuse not to do it because it’s ‘their’ mess, not yours.
 Whereas if it’s ‘your area’ then you know it is your responsibility and it will be harder for you to talk yourself out of tackling the problem.